Xhoni25/selego_test/MONGODB_SETUP.md

 # MongoDB Setup Guide

 This guide will help you set up MongoDB for the Expense Manager application.
+The project comes pre-configured with MongoDB Atlas, but you can also use local MongoDB for development.

 ## Option 1: Local MongoDB Installation